dapierce/dapierce.github.io-archive/_posts/2017-09-02-windows-10-a-linux-dev-environment.md

 Lately I've been tracking updates to Windows' Linux Subsystem, which is a surprising new chapter for Windows developers.
 I can now do Node/Ruby/web development the way I'm used to doing it in MacOS and Linux with Windows!

 The technical nitty-gritty is that Microsoft's developers have been working on making Windows interpret all of Linux's [POSIX](https://en.wikipedia.org/wiki/POSIX) system calls.
 These are basically APIs that date back to the 1970's and represent all of the low-level hardware interactions that Unix-based OSs use.
-Everything from reading and writing to files to networking to cpu threading is covered by POSIX.
+Everything from reading and writing files to networking to cpu threading is covered by POSIX.

 It's been a work in progress for the past couple years, but with the Fall Creators Update it's finally gotten to a point where you can download a Ubuntu Windows Store App.

 [![Windows Store on the Ubuntu "app"]({{ site.url }}/assets/img/2017-09-02-ubuntu-windows-store.jpg "Ubuntu, a Windows Store app?")]({{ site.url }}/assets/img/2017-09-02-ubuntu-windows-store.jpg)

-Beware, it takes some amount of tuning to make it work though.
-First of all, using the shiny Ubuntu app from the Store requires you get on the Fall Creators Update--doing that now instead of waiting until late October means signing up with the Windows Insider Program and using potentially buggy versions of Windows.

-That being said, I haven't run into any serious issues yet on my laptop, but results may vary.

 ### Working with files and folders